Create a new speech service

 5. Click Create.

-1. In the 'Speech To Text (URL)' field, enter the URL.
+1. In the 'Speech To Text (URL)' field, enter the speech-to-text service URL.

 2. In the 'Advanced' field, enter the STT configuration.